VT-Evia/content-discipline/stage2/contentstrategyactivities.md

 see in Casey - Articulate Your Strategy see in Casey - Convince Leaders and Get the Resources

+see in Getto, Labriola, and Ruszkiewicz - Assembling a Content Strategy Plan

 include in this plan specifications for content structure and requirements (i.e., a content model?)

 see in Casey - Design Your Content (Specify Content Structure and Requirements) [note: focus = web content]

+see in Getto, Labriola, and Ruszkiewicz - Chapter 6: Content Modeling